jvanasco/facebook_utils/README.md

 it returns a dict from every endpoint, and does the conversion for you.

 The `api_proxy` defaults to a json load. certain api calls will pass in a different `expected_format` argument.
-The proxy will also handle 'batch' style graph requests.
+The proxy will also handle "batch" style graph requests.

 When the api_proxy encounters an error, it returns `ApiError` or a more